 Plaster casting is done by wrapping plaster of Paris bandages around your foot while you are in a prone position (lying face down with your feet up).
 The plaster is removed once it is dry enough and we’ll then clean your feet.
 Once the plaster molds are dried completely, they will be shipped to our partnering orthotics fabrication lab.

 The cost of the orthotics is separate from the cost of the orthotics assessment and payable when we ship the mold to the fabrication lab.
 You can either pay it in full at that time, or leave a deposit.
 Most private insurers cover this fee. (see insurance section below).

 Next, we will schedule an appointment with your chiropodist for an orthotics fitting.
 At this appointment, you will get to try out your new orthotics for fit and comfort.
 You will also be given instructions on how to break in your new orthotics and educated on signs that the orthotics may not working properly.
 There is no fee for this appointment: it is included in the cost of your orthotics.
 This appointment is usually 10 to 15 minutes and takes place three weeks after your casting.

-If you are having difficulties with your orthotics or are not satisfied, you can book an appointment to see the chiropodist about getting them repaired or recast.
+If you are having difficulties with your orthotics or are not satisfied, you can book an appointment to see the chiropodist about getting them repaired or adjusted.
 This can be done free of charge within 3 months of receiving your new orthotics.
 Orthotics that don’t fit properly won’t work effectively, so we recommend contacting us immediately should you have any difficulties.
 This allows us to ensure your foot condition is properly treated as quickly as possible, so you don’t endure pain any longer than you have to.